Storyline 360: Question Result Variable

 Storyline 360 now includes this new built-in question result variable:

 Question.Correct: Track the result of a learner's response to the current question.
 When the value is true, they answered correctly.
 When it's false, they answered incorrectly.

 The question result variable is easy to use, just like any other Storyline 360 variable.
 Refer to our user guide on working with variables.

 Display affirmative content when the variable is true and display corrective content when the variable is false by adding a conditional trigger to a review layer.
 For example, you could have an object with two states, one for correct and one for incorrect.
 Then display the appropriate state based on the value of the variable.

-The question result variable is exclusive to Storyline 360.
-Project files that use the question result variable won't open in Storyline 3 or earlier versions of Storyline 360.
+The question result variable is exclusive to the May 2022 update and later for Storyline 360.
+Project files that use the question result variable won't open in earlier versions of Storyline 360.
 To restore compatibility, remove any triggers or text objects that reference the question result variable.